The conversations you’ve been dreading,

 Get specific feedback on the gap between what you meant and what landed.
 Where you hedged when you needed to be direct.
 Where your tone said something your words didn't.

 Each session ends with a real-world challenge.
-Apply the rule in your next meeting, email, or one-on-one.
+Apply it in the next text, conversation, or meeting where it fits.
 We check in 24 hours later.
 That's where the growth happens.

 You’ve tried the alternatives.
 Here’s why they didn’t work.

 The best way to get better at difficult conversations is to practise them before they happen — with realistic pushback and honest feedback.
-The problem is you can’t rehearse a meeting with a colleague.
+The problem is you can’t rehearse with the actual person on the other side.
 We built a way to do it on your own.

 Self-help books & courses

 They explain what assertiveness is.
 You already know what it is.
-You need to practice it before tomorrow's meeting.
+You need to practice it before the conversation actually happens.

 Rehearsing in your head